Pierlab/weave-of-war/README.md

   inertia multipliers, and lists the orders authorised by the active doctrine.
 - Order execution routes through the Élan system, enforcing Élan caps, doctrine-based restrictions, and inertia impacts before emitting `order_issued` telemetry.
+- `AssistantAIAutoload` now records the latest order packets, emits enriched `assistant_order_packet` payloads, and the debug overlay surfaces a scrollable log (order, target, intent, confidence) so designers can verify the propagation loop without leaving the HUD.
 - Doctrine swaps and order execution now scale inertia using the SDS multipliers (`command_profile.inertia_multiplier` plus `orders[].inertia_profile.doctrine_multipliers`), guaranteeing at least one full turn of lock when orders are issued while reporting the remaining inertia through HUD tooltips and telemetry payloads.